SuperDARNCanada/borealis/docs/source/setup_software.rst

     - cd $BOREALISPATH
     - git submodule init && git submodule update
     - ln -svi $BOREALISPATH/borealis_config_files/[radarcode]_config.ini config.ini

 #.
+In `config.ini`, there is an entry called "realtime_address".
+This defines the protocol, interface, and port that the realtime module uses for socket communication.
+This should be set to `"realtime_address" : "tcp://<interface>:9696"`, where <interface> is a configured interface on your computer such as "eth0" or "wlan0".
+Running `ip addr`, you should choose a device which is UP.

+#.
 If you're building Borealis for a non University of Saskatcheawn radar, use a Usask `config.ini` file (located `here <https://github.com/SuperDARNCanada/borealis_config_files>`_) as a template or the config file `documentation <https://borealis.readthedocs.io/en/latest/config_options.html>`_ to create your own file in the borealis directory.